hgminerva/humidefi-doc/index.md

 # Official Humidefi Documentation Page

+Humidefi is a rewarded Proof-of-Authority (PoA) blockchain based on Substrate.

-In this documentation we will cover how to use the Humidefi app as well as validator node installation.
+The documentation will cover how to use the official DeFi app and how to develop your own dApp in the Humidefi blockchain.

 ![Octocat](https://github.githubassets.com/images/icons/emoji/octocat.png)